cram-connect/cram-connect.github.io/index.md

 ```

 ## Community Feedback
 The general community sentiment regarding out website is that the concept and current features implemented are effective.
 There were mixed reactions in regards to the color palette and the ease-of-use of the website, where some found it confusing to navigate and others found it intuitive.
 Main criticisms were leveraged towards the filter feature and it's inoperability as well as concerns over the conversion of the website to a mobile device or differing window sizes.

+Take a look at some of the responses on this [Google Sheet](https://docs.google.com/spreadsheets/d/1QS23m1Fic11t41OmTutasY6-QqDqSCM_SIn8pZFPwcw/edit?usp=sharing).
+These responses came from a wide variety of UH Manoa users ranging from music majors to electrical/computer engineers!
+From 5 responses, our web application was given an average rating of 8.2 out of 10!

 ## Meet the Development Team
 * [Marionne Casipit](https://marionne.github.io/)